 Isolating yourself can be a natural inclination when you're languishing, but Carmichael and Neff agree, if you're feeling down, it's always a good idea to ask for help, whether from a professional or loved ones.

 "I don't think you need to be mentally ill to seek therapy—I think even if you're coping fairly well it's a really good resource," Neff notes, adding therapy is definitely the right move if your mood is starting to interfere with your ability to cope in your daily life.
 "But why wait until it gets to that point?
 Therapy is a proactive way of caring for yourself," she says.
+There are different types of therapy that can be appropriate for people who are dealing with languishing.

 And if you feel you don't quite need the help of a mental health professional, it can still help to reach out to loved ones for support.